mapprotocol/map-contracts/lightclients/eth2/README.md

     function verifiableHeaderRange() external view returns (uint256, uint256);
 ```
 * When the maintainer starts, it should call first get the public state `exeHeaderUpdateInfo` which tells if the latest
  execution layer headers' gap is filled.
-If not, the maintainer should first call `updateExeBlockHeaders` to fill the gap.
+If not, the maintainer should first call `updateBlockHeader` to fill the gap.
- Then call below interface `finalizedSlot` to get the latest finalized slot of the light client.
+ Then call below interface `headerHeight` to get the latest finalized slot of the light client.
 So that it can decide
  whether to retrieve the period update information or the latest finality update information, and then call
  `updateLightClient` to update the light client.
 ```solidity